Devoxx4Kids-NPO/littil-documentation/docs/platform/infrastructure/index.md

   - Use aws_ecs_patterns in TypeScript CDK, network details will be abstracted away
 - RDS (Relational Database Service) for persistence
   - EC2 instance T4G-micro, 2vCPU, 1GB, good for ~89 DB connections

+Decisions on start of implementation front-end infra 2022-09-24
+- Use Cloudfront & S3 for front-end.
+Amplify would use those anyway, and could be useful.
+But for now it adds unnecessary complexity.